uhellstr/dice-roller/README.md

 3. Enter your dice roll combination in the input form and click the "Roll" button.

-4. The result of the dice rolls will be displayed and then you can new rolls.
+4. The result of the dice rolls will be displayed and then you can reroll.